The Dink: Plot

+Six months later, Dustin has become the club's President of Pickleball Operations.
+The club's members, including Chuck, enjoy playing in a pickleball tournament, which Dustin and Candace enter as a pair.

 Production

-The film is directed by Josh Greenbaum and written by Sean Clements.
-It is produced by Ben Stiller and John Lesher through Red Hour Films, and by Rob Paris and Mike Witherill through Rivulet Films.
+The Dink was directed by Josh Greenbaum, written by Sean Clements, and produced by Ben Stiller and John Lesher through Red Hour Films, and by Rob Paris and Mike Witherill through Rivulet Films.
 Jake Johnson has a starring role and is also a producer, and Stiller has a supporting role.

-The cast also includes Ed Harris, Mary Steenburgen, Chloe Fineman, Patton Oswalt, Aaron Chen, Martin Kove, Chris Parnell, Christine Taylor, John McEnroe and Andy Roddick.

-Principal photography and filming began on November 4, 2024 in Los Angeles with Carl Herse serving as the cinematographer.
+Principal photography and filming began on November 4, 2024, in Los Angeles with Carl Herse serving as the cinematographer.
 Filming wrapped on March 6, 2025.

 Music

 By August 2025, Dara Taylor had composed the score for the film.

 Release

 In August 2025, Apple Original Films acquired worldwide distribution rights to the film.
+The film was released on Apple TV on July 24, 2026.

+Reception

+The film received positive reviews from critics.
+Metacritic, which uses a weighted average, assigned the film a score of 57 out of 100, based on 22 critics, indicating "mixed or average" reviews.